Microsoft-community/Community-website/src/wiki/hacked-accounts.md

     ![The live chat button.](./img/hacked-accounts/starting-chat.png)

-4. Fill in the form for the live chat and click 'Submit'
+4. Fill in the form for the live chat and click 'Submit'.